MENUMENU

 Using a soft cloth, scoop up some of the wax and start to massage it into the wood in a circular motion.
 Wait a few minutes to let it dry and then, using a clean rag, start to buff the door moving along the grain of the wood.
 The more you buff it, the shinier it’ll be.

-Although we chose a clear wax (this is the wax that we used and loved), it actually changed the colour of the wood quite a lot.
+Although we chose a clear wax (this is the wax that we used and loved), it changed the wood’s colour a lot.
 At first, the waxed area seemed a lot darker, but actually, it wasn’t really darker (and it also seemed to dry a bit lighter), it was more that it brought out the colour and grain of the wood.

 That’s all there is to it.
 Each door probably took about 2,5 hours to sand, fill and wax which made it a really quick and easy DIY job to do.
 It was also so much quicker than painting them and didn’t require a load of drying time between coats of paint either.